-(the "Former Licensee")
+(the "Licensee")

-- 1. Pursuant to section 232 of the Financial Institutions Act (the "Act"), Council conducted an investigation to determine whether the Former Licensee, a nominee at the material time, shared responsibility for an incident that involved a failure to renew a client's insurance policy, and subsequent efforts to mislead the client about that failure to renew, which included the issuance of falsified documents.
-The investigation also examined whether the Former Licensee had failed, more generally, to ensure appropriate supervisory oversight and whether he had allowed a level 1 general insurance salesperson ("Level 1 Salesperson") to breach the restrictions on their licence established by the Council Rules. - 2.
+- Pursuant to section 232 of the Financial Institutions Act (the "Act"), Council conducted an investigation to determine whether the Licensee, who was the owner and CEO of Alteri Insurance Brokers Inc. ("the Agency") at the material time, shared responsibility for an incident that involved a failure to renew a client's insurance policy, and subsequent efforts to mislead the client about that failure to renew, which included the issuance of falsified documents.
+The investigation also examined whether the Licensee had breached the restrictions on Level 1 general insurance salesperson ("Level 1 Salesperson") licences that are established by the Council Rules. - 2.
 On September 12, 2024, as part of Council's investigation, a Review Committee (the "Committee") comprised of Council members met via video conference to discuss the investigation.
-An investigation report prepared by Council staff was distributed to the Committee and the Former Licensee in advance of the meeting.
-The Former Licensee was invited to attend the meeting for an interview with the Committee but chose not to attend. - 3.
-Having reviewed the investigation materials and discussed the matter at the September 12, 2024, meeting, the Committee prepared a report for Council that was reviewed by Council at its December 10, 2024, meeting.
+An investigation report prepared by Council staff was distributed to the Committee and the Licensee in advance of the meeting.
+The Licensee was invited to attend the meeting for an interview with the Committee, but chose to provide written submissions in lieu of attending the meeting.
+Following the meeting, specific questions were sent to the Licensee, and he provided written responses on October 7, 2024.
+The Committee reviewed the submissions. - 3.
+Having reviewed the investigation materials and discussed the matter at the September 12, 2024, meeting, and having reviewed the Licensee's October 7, 2024 submissions, the Committee prepared a report for Council that was reviewed by Council at its December 10, 2024, meeting.
 Council determined that the matter should be disposed of in the manner set out below.